 • Combine all filling ingredients in a medium bowl.
 Let them sit for about 5 minutes.

-• Combine all oats, almond flour, sugar and cinnamon in a medium bowl.
+• Combine oats, almond flour, sugar and cinnamon in a medium bowl.
 Stir in coconut oil or melted butter.

 • Give the filling ingredients another good stir and pour them into the pie plate.
 Sprinkle the oat mixture over the top.
 It will seem like too much topping, but as the crisp cooks it will sink down and be perfect.